Torreya Guardians: Reception within Conservation Biology

 The conservation community has expressed mixed feelings towards the volunteer-driven assisted migration project.
-When they started their endeavor, the assisted migration of trees in North America was considered a "radical conservation idea"..
+When they started their endeavor, the assisted migration of trees in North America was considered a "radical conservation idea".
 The Torreya Guardians have been called a "rogue" group for not following the guidelines of the International Union for Conservation of Nature.
-And yet, a 2017 editorial within a leading international journal, Nature, characterized the group's actions in this way, "In one of the only real-world examples of assisted migration so far, campaigners have planted the seeds of the critically endangered conifer Torreya taxifolia hundreds of miles north of its Florida home."Professionals in conservation biology have criticized the actions of Torreya Guardians since their inception.
+And yet, a 2017 editorial within a leading international journal, Nature, characterized the group's actions in this way, "In one of the only real-world examples of assisted migration so far, campaigners have planted the seeds of the critically endangered conifer Torreya taxifolia hundreds of miles north of its Florida home."

+Professionals in conservation biology have criticized the actions of Torreya Guardians since their inception.
 Mark Schwartz, who wrote the 2004 Wild Earth article opposing the group's proposed assisted migration project, reiterated his critique as lead author or coauthor of professional papers published in 2007, 2009, and 2012.
-Schwartz was also a coauthor of two papers published in 2021 that expressed continuing caution about translocating animal and plant species for climate adaptation purposes — with unfavorable effects on "recipient ecosystems" being one of the primary risks to consider.
+Schwartz was also a coauthor of two papers published in 2021 that expressed continuing caution about translocating animal and plant species for climate adaptation purposes—with unfavorable effects on "recipient ecosystems" being one of the primary risks to consider.
 When speaking to a journalist about these papers, Schwartz referred to the endeavors of Torreya Guardians as "misguided."

 Conservation biologist Daniel Simberloff was among the first to strongly criticize assisted migration as a climate adaptation tool in general, and the actions of Torreya Guardians in particular: "They've just decided on their own to move trees with no consideration, no oversight, by anyone with expertise in tree biology," Simberloff said.
 "That is a terrible precedent to set."

 The group's actions did stimulate many conservationists to rethink the traditional methods of conservation.
 The Torreya Guardians had proved that assisted migration of an endangered plant could be done without sophisticated conservation techniques and for little cost.

-In 2015 the Tennessee chapter of the Sierra Club published an article in its autumn newsletter, written by a Torreya Guardian, in which new planters in that state were sought for a citizen science project demonstrating "how citizens can actively engage in forestry climate action, using the best science available — but requiring no taxpayer funds."
-Two forest owners asked for seeds as a result, including the owner of a 232 acre stewardship forest near the Cumberland Plateau (pictured at right).Meanwhile, academic scientists and working groups within the conservation community continued their deliberations to address the question of climate change adaptation, and to consider the scientific, legal, and ethical ramifications of assisted migration.
+In 2015 the Tennessee chapter of the Sierra Club published an article in its autumn newsletter, written by a Torreya Guardian, in which new planters in that state were sought for a citizen science project demonstrating "how citizens can actively engage in forestry climate action, using the best science available—but requiring no taxpayer funds."
+Two forest owners asked for seeds as a result, including the owner of a 232-acre stewardship forest near the Cumberland Plateau (pictured below).

+Meanwhile, academic scientists and working groups within the conservation community continued their deliberations to address the question of climate change adaptation, and to consider the scientific, legal, and ethical ramifications of assisted migration.
 This includes considering the ramification of risking species going extinct because humans did not relocate them to a climate where they could thrive.